baltpeter/benjamin-altpeter.de/content/privacy.md

 static = true
 +++

-This privacy policy was last changed on July 23, 2019.
+This privacy policy was last changed on June 1, 2021.
 All changes to it are public, you can review them over at [GitHub](https://github.com/baltpeter/benjamin-altpeter.de/commits/master/content/privacy.md).

 ## General remarks